smaurice101/readthedocs/docs/source/tmlbuilds.rst

 --------------------

 .. note::
-   This is for advanced users who are advanced users of Python.
+   This is for advanced TML developer who are also advanced Python developers.

 You can easily create your own custom DAG and add it to the solution templates.
 Follow these guideline.